RaunoValo/IDS_D4/README.md

 - ufo-sightings-transformed.csv

 ## Replicate analysis
-To replicate analysis clone reposotory and open `Project D4: UFO Sightings.ipynb` notebook file and run all cells.
-This will generate html maps of sighitings (might not load, in that case refresh page).
-If using colab, html files must be downloaded before viewing.
+To replicate the analysis, clone the repository, open the `Project D4: UFO Sightings.ipynb` notebook file, and run all cells.
+This will generate HTML maps of sightings (if not loading, refresh the page).
+If using Google Colab, download the HTML files before viewing.